Georgia Black: Life

-Black began her gender transition at the age of 15, running away from the farm she worked at near Galeyville, South Carolina, and living as a woman from then on.
+Black's birth date is reported as being anywhere between 1891 and 1906, with the academic Eli Erlick claiming 1892 as "the most likely" date.
+Black began her gender transition at the age of 15, running away from the farm she worked at near Greeleyville, South Carolina, and living as a woman from then on.
 Black ran away to Charleston, South Carolina, and was invited to become a house servant in a mansion, where she entered into a relationship with a male retainer, who accepted her female gender identity.
+The relationship ended quickly, and 16 year old Black moved to Sanford, living there openly as a woman.